 IEX offers free Subscribership, free connectivity, free internalization (and Broker Priority), and free market data.
 Subscribers will only pay fees for shares traded and orders routed.
 Contact us for more details on our trading fees.

 At launch IEX began operations as a non-displayed ATS but, at a date to be announced, IEX plans to publish a displayed quotation.

 Yes, IEX operates as a non-displayed ATS but, at a date to be announced, IEX will publish a displayed quote.
 After it begins operations as a displayed market, IEX will support fully hidden, reserve, and minimum quantity functionality.

-IEX's trading system is architected to ensure our Matching Engine calculates the up-to-date NBBO before any participant can independently calculate and act upon the up-to-date NBBO on IEX.
+IEX's trading system is architected to ensure our Matching Engine calculates the latest NBBO before any participant can independently calculate and act upon the same NBBO change on IEX.

 Specifically, IEX consumes direct market data feeds of all 11 of the registered stock exchanges* and LavaFlow ECN.
 Most importantly, the (patent pending) IEX POP architecture introduces 350 microseconds of latency for any order action taken by a participant (enter, cancel, revise an order), which ensures the IEX Matching Engine has sufficient time to receive and process changes to the NBBO before a fast participant can receive and act upon the change on IEX.